Home - Coinspect Security

 Several major dApps embed the Intercom widget directly from a CDN, including 1inch, dYdX, Ether.fi, and Symbiosis Finance.
 Intercom itself depends on the debug library, one of the packages affected during the Qix attack.
 If Intercom had rebuilt its widget during the attack window, pulling in a poisoned release, every one of those frontends would have served the attacker’s payload to users instantly — without any action by the dApp teams themselves.

-This type of widgets is just one example of dynamic third-party JavaScript dependencies that can be compromised to attack users of legitimate dApps.
+This type of widget is just one example of dynamic third-party JavaScript dependencies that can be compromised to attack users of legitimate dApps.
 We have an ongoing research project about this issue; check the dApp Observatory to explore the dynamic dependencies of major dApps.

 Lessons for Web3 Builders